Kyonax/Kyonax/README.md

 ### About me

-Hello there!, my name is **Cristian Moreno** but you just call me **Kyonax**, I'm a Full-Stack Web/App Developer and a Content Creator on the social media.
+Hello there! my name is **Cristian Moreno** but you just call me **Kyonax**, I'm a Full-Stack Web/App Developer and a Content Creator on the social media.
 I build a lot of Open Source repositories on this and [@Synchronous_Developers](https://github.com/SynchronousTeam) account, where you can check and learn about my codes.

 <h2 align="center">Projects - OpenSource</h2>
 <p align="center">Feel free to download, learn and help</p>